fx-giant/giant-documentations/form/form.md

 - an API endpoint hosted and accessible from GIANT environment, detailed explanation bellow.

 ## Quickstart
-If you are able to access GIANT SIT environment, grab the [sample-bison.zip](https://github.com/fx-giant/giant-documentations/blob/master/form/sample/sample-bison.zip) and upload it to GIANT SIT environment.

 **Note: if you upload sample form pack and you get error of "No Right Exception", try to do these steps:**
 - open zip file
 - open config.json